UPDATE ON SWAP MEET JUSTICE Citizenship Fair/JUSTICIA TIANGUERA Feria de Ciudadanía

 Would you like to help with advertising this fair?

 We need to have posters placed on as many public bulletin boards (libraries, cafeterias, schools, stores, laundromats, apartment laundry rooms, etc.) as possible and double-sided hand-outs placed on counters where the public can find them.
-Graphic links are at the bottom.

 Help fund this activity.